doolamdattatreya2025/kavachid/README.md

 **"Verify then vanish."**

-KavachID is a small backend I built to explore a simple idea: identity verification shouldn't require someone to keep a permanent copy of your ID document.
-Most systems today treat "verify this person" as a data-collection event — they scan your ID, store it, and now it's sitting in a database forever as a breach risk.
-This project treats it as a one-time validation event instead: check the document, hand back a yes/no answer, and forget everything else.
+KavachID is a small backend I built to try out a simple idea: checking someone's identity shouldn't mean keeping a permanent copy of their ID document.
+Most systems today treat "verify this person" as a chance to collect data — they scan your ID, save it, and now it sits in a database forever as a breach risk.
+This project treats it as a one-time check
+instead: look at the document, give back a yes/no answer, and forget everything else.

-Not a production KYC system — just a working proof of concept for the pattern.
-See [Known limitations](#known-limitations) for what's missing before you'd ever put real ID documents through this.
+This is not a production KYC system — just a working proof of concept for the idea.
+See [Known limitations](#known-limitations) for what's missing before you'd ever run real ID documents through this.

 ## The problem I'm solving

-Every company that stores a copy of your Aadhaar/PAN card, passport, or driver's license is another place that document can leak from.
-Most of the time, though, the company doesn't actually need your document — they need one fact: are you over 18?
+Every company that keeps a copy of your Aadhaar/PAN card, passport, or driver's license is one more place that document could leak from.
+Most of the time, the company doesn't even need your actual document — they just need one fact: are you over 18?
 Are you who you say you are?
 A yes/no answer is enough.
-Keeping the whole document around "just in case" is the part that turns a routine sign-up into a long-term liability.
+Keeping the whole document around "just in case" is what turns a simple sign-up into a long-term risk.

 ## How it works